-- details of the incident/events and the actions taken - the outcome for the person using the service and others - monitoring and analysis of accidents and incidents - lessons learned and actions taken reduce risk levels and/or the likelihood of recurrence - referrals made to other agencies and their outcome.
+- details of the incident/events and the actions taken - the outcome for the child using the service and others - monitoring and analysis of accidents and incidents - lessons learned and actions taken to reduce risk levels and/or the likelihood of recurrence - referrals made to other agencies and their outcome.

-Records should include details of enquiries/investigations undertaken and the outcomes.
+Records should include details of enquiries undertaken and the outcome.